The Doctor of Nursing Practice (DNP) program at the Hunter College School of Nursing currently offers three specialization tracks:

 The changing demands of the nation's complex health care environment require that nurses serving in specialty positions have the highest level of scientific knowledge and practice expertise possible.
 The DNP curriculum builds on traditional clinical master's programs by providing additional education in evidence-based practice, quality improvement, systems leadership and other content areas that will lead to improved clinical outcomes in complex systems.

-Adult-Gerontology Nurse Practitioners engage in primary care as providers of direct health care services.
+Adult-Gerontology Primary Care Nurse Practitioners engage in primary care as providers of direct health care services.
 This includes practice in health promotion, health protection, and disease prevention.
-AGNPs employ evidence-based clinical practice to screen and identify health promotion needs, provide guidance and counseling to meet patient needs, diagnose typical and atypical health problems and illnesses, develop and implement treatment plans, and direct and oversee other aspects of clinical service delivery within an integrated system of health care.
+AGPCNPs employ evidence-based clinical practice to screen and identify health promotion needs, provide guidance and counseling to meet patient needs, diagnose typical and atypical health problems and illnesses, develop and implement treatment plans, and direct and coordinate other aspects of clinical service delivery within an integrated system of health care.

-Source: AACN (2010, March).
-Adult-Gerontology Primary Care Nurse Practitioner Competencies (PDF).
+Source: AACN (2016).
+Adult-Gerontology Acute Care And Primary Care NP Competencies (PDF).

 Psychiatric-Mental Health Nurse Practitioner (PMHNP)